 If this is your second pregnancy, or another subsequent pregnancy, there may be some differences that you will experience from your first pregnancy.
-Of course no two pregnancies are at the same, and no two women are at the same.
+Of course no two pregnancies are the same, and no two women are the same.

 Second pregnancy: feeling pregnant

 Purely because you have actually been pregnant before, the chances are that on your second pregnancy or other subsequent pregnancies, you will sense that feeling of being pregnant sooner.
 The signs are more familiar to you from the first time round.

 Early pregnancy symptoms can be easier to recognise during your second pregnancy.
 Of course as your second pregnancy will be different in some ways to your first, the symptoms may present differently also.
 For example, during your second pregnancy you may have either more morning sickness or less morning sickness.
 Your urination patterns may also differ from your first pregnancy.

 Your level of fatigue may also vary from your experiences during your first pregnancy.
 As you are carrying a different baby, the effects can be different purely for this reason.
 However some women may have developed a higher threshold to fatigue, after the experience of their first pregnancy.

 The flipside of this is that when you become pregnant for the second time, you will be taking care of your first baby or child.
 Juggling this with your second pregnancy can, of course, lead to feeling quite tired.

 Having already given birth, your uterine and abdominal muscles are going to be more relaxed than before.
 This means that you will start to look pregnant earlier on your second pregnancy, than you did in your first pregnancy.
 Your second baby may be either small or bigger than your first baby, and this will also influence how you feel and look.

 However some women do experience more pregnancy pains and backache during their second pregnancy and subsequent pregnancies, purely because of how the muscles have become in those areas.